akimwong/1_OnPremise/Journey/002/Readme.md

 When we have many quantitative variables, we typically calculate the pairwise covariances and/or correlations and assemble them into a matrix.

 ### 4. Multivariate graphical EDA
-- For categorical multivariate quantities, the most commonly used graphical technique is the barplot with each group rep-resenting one level of one of the variables and each bar within a group representing the levels of the other variable.
-For each category, we could have side-by-side boxplots or Parallel box plots.
+- For categorical multivariate quantities, the most commonly used graphical technique is the barplot with each group representing one level of one of the variables and each bar within a group representing the levels of the other variable.
+- For each category, we could have side-by-side boxplots or Parallel box plots.
 - For two quantitative multivariate variables, the basic graphical EDA technique is the scatterplot which has one variable on the x-axis, one on the y-axis and a point for each case in your dataset.
 Typically, the explanatory variable goes on the X axis.
 Additional categorical variables can be accommodated by the use of colour or symbols.